Xavier Cooks: Sydney Kings (2019–2023)

-Washington Wizards (2023–present)
+Washington Wizards (2023)

 On 17 March 2023, Cooks signed with the Washington Wizards of the National Basketball Association (NBA).
 He made his NBA debut the next day, recording two rebounds in five and a half minutes against the Sacramento Kings.
+In the Wizards' final game of the season on 9 April, he recorded 10 points and 14 rebounds in 35 minutes as a starter against the Houston Rockets.

+On 23 October 2023, Cooks was waived by the Wizards.

+Chiba Jets Funabashi (2023–2024)

+On 21 November 2023, Cooks signed with Chiba Jets Funabashi of the B.League.
+The team won the EASL championship for the 2023–24 season.
+He averaged over 13 points and eight rebounds in 52 appearances with the Jets.

+Return to Sydney (2024–present)

+On 27 May 2024, Cooks signed a three-year deal with the Sydney Kings.
+He was named to the All-NBL Second Team for the 2024–25 season.
+On 11 February 2025, the NBL announced a mandatory provisional one-month suspension had been imposed on Cooks due to an adverse analytical finding from a standard in-competition anti-doping test.
+He missed the Kings' knock-out final against the Adelaide 36ers.
+The suspension ended on 7 March 2025 with no further recourse.

 National team career

 In 2017, Cooks was named to the Australian "Emerging Boomers" squad for the Summer Universiade.

 In early August 2019, Cooks made the final cut for Australia's 2019 FIBA World Cup roster.
 However, one week later he was forced to withdraw from the competition due to a knee injury sustained during practice.

+In April 2025, Cooks was named in the Boomers squad for a trans-Tasman series against New Zealand in May.
+In July 2025, he was named in the Boomers squad in the lead up to the 2025 FIBA Asia Cup in Saudi Arabia.